openproblems-bio/task_workshop_example/INSTRUCTIONS.md

 - Copy the `file_train.yaml` API file and modify it to create `comp_method.yaml` as an example of a component config file
   - Remove the `label` `obs` field
   - Update the description

+## 3. Build the README

+- Sync the test resource with `./script/sync_resources.sh`
+- Build the `README` with `./common/scripts/create_task_readme`
+- Show the `README` and explain the sections

+## 4. Add a control method

+- Run `./common/scripts/create_component -h` to show the options
+- Run `./common/scripts/create_component --type control_method --name random_labels --language r`
+  - This doesn't have to use R but it's the easiest example to transfer to another language
+- Fill in the config file
+- Fill in the script file
+- Test the new component with `viash test src/control_methods/random_labels/config.vsh.yaml`
+  - It can be good to deliberately introduce a minor error here to demonstrate and failed test and how fix it